 Virtually all FDA-approved disease-modifying MS therapies have their own risk/benefit profiles.
 The difference is that these therapies have been shown, through large-scale, controlled clinical trials, to significantly reduce MS disease activity in certain individuals.

-A clinical trial is underway in Canada.
+A clinical trial was just completed in Canada.

 The National MS Society continues to invest in research related to blood flow in the brain and vascular changes that may occur in MS.